 "Yeah," I managed to say. "see ya."

 For the past two days my life became a humdrum, mundane, stale, tedious and all the other synonyms I can't be bothered to think of.
 Two years of experience on the force and this is what it ultimately boils down to: crowd control.
-Construction was becoming rampant around the city and it was my job to... well to control the crowds, surprise.
+Construction was becoming rampant around the city and it was my job to... well to control the crowds.
+Surprise!

 With a yellow hard hat, a high-vis vest and a black whistle I command the streets.
-As powerful as that sounds I'm really not, at least in the physical aspect.
+As powerful as that sounds I really was not, at least in the physical aspect.
 My frail limbs pose no threat to anyone looking to cause mischievous acts.
 In a field like the hunters division I'd be useless.

-The roads here are wide, for better flow, the trees and flowers act as divisions but no one respects the fact that you have to walk on the to right.
+The roads were are wide, for better flow, the trees and flowers act as divisions but no one respects the fact that you have to walk on the to right.
 Plazas are also plentiful, usually they're only a couple blocks apart and allow the warm sun to enter the clearing.

 Large, thick walls surround the city, they define the boundaries of the city thus limiting the living space.
 They keep the dangers of the outside from hurting those inside, I feel like a hermit everytime I come to that realization.
 Instead of building long structures everyone is aiming for the heavens, in fact the tallest buildings are adorned with religious statues.